- What Are the Symptoms of Nasal Cancer in Canines?

 As daunting as a nasal cancer diagnosis sounds, nasal cavity tumors are quite common in dogs.
 Cancer of the nose is less common in people, especially in comparison to dogs.

-There aren't many risk factors when it comes to nasal cancer in dogs either.
+There aren't many risk factors when it comes to sinus cancer in canines either.
 However, the one risk factor that pet owners should be aware of is long noses.
 There is also a correlation between nasal tumors and geriatric dogs.

-Although not many risk factors are known, it's important to keep an eye out for any symptoms of nasal cancer in dogs, even in dogs that don't have long noses.
-Speaking of nasal cancer symptoms, let’s take a look at the many different signs that might indicate your dog has nasal cancer.
+Although not many risk factors are known, it's important to keep an eye out for any symptoms of sinus cancer in canines, even in dogs that don't have long noses.
+Speaking of sinus cancer symptoms, let’s take a look at the many clinical signs that might indicate your dog has sinus cancer.

-What Are the Symptoms of Nasal Cancer in Dogs?
+What Are the Symptoms of Nasal Cancer in Canines?

 When you adopt a puppy and bring home the newest canine companion of your family, the dream is to raise your new friend in the healthiest and happiest ways.
 Unfortunately, there are certain conditions that dogs can come down with that threaten their overall being.

-One of these unfortunate interruptions of health is canine nasal cancer, otherwise known as cancer in the cavity of the dog's nose.
-We hope that you never find yourself asking the question, "Does my dog have nasal cancer?"
+One of these unfortunate interruptions of health is canine nasal cancer, this is a cancer in the cavity of the dog's nose.
+We hope that you never find yourself asking the question, "Does my dog have sinus cancer?"
 But if cancer of this kind is the diagnosis, don't lose all hope.

 Professionals are well equipped to handle cases of canine nasal cancer, and this is an important question to ask yourself because the best thing to do is be as proactive as possible.
-In order to be proactive about nasal cancer, you’ll need to know what to look out for!
+In order to be proactive about sinus cancer, you’ll need to know what to look out for and a physical examination can assist with that.

 Some of the most prominent symptoms of nasal cancer include…